mcorning/simpleCodePublishedRepo/README.md

-# Simple Coder Published Repo
+# Simple Code Published Repo

 This repo was created from VS Code.